alexrozanski/PXSourceList/README.markdown

 ## Delegate and Data Source Objects
 Like `NSOutlineView`, `PXSourceList` objects obtain their content and other information from their *data source* and *delegate* objects using methods defined in the `PXSourceListDataSource` and `PXSourceListDelegate` protocols respectively.

-As well as declaring its own delegate and data source methods, since `PXSourceList` subclasses `NSOutlineView`, `PXSourceListDataSource` and `PXSourceListDelegate` include most `NSOutlineViewDelegate` and `NSOutlineViewDataSource` methods but with the "outlineView" prefix replaced with "sourceList".
-For more information, take a look at *[Outline View Programming Topics for Cocoa](http://developer.apple.com/mac/library/DOCUMENTATION/Cocoa/Conceptual/OutlineView/Articles/UsingOutlineDataSource.html)* — PXSourceList’s delegate and data source implementation works in a very similar way.
+As well as declaring new delegate and data source methods, since `PXSourceList` subclasses `NSOutlineView`, `PXSourceListDataSource` and `PXSourceListDelegate` include most `NSOutlineViewDelegate` and `NSOutlineViewDataSource` methods but with the "outlineView" prefix replaced with "sourceList".
+For more information on implementing a data source object, take a look at *[Outline View Programming Topics](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/OutlineView/Articles/UsingOutlineDataSource.html)* — PXSourceList’s delegate and data source implementation works in a very similar way.

 Note that some of the `NSOutlineView` delegate and data source methods are not relevant to PXSourceList, so they haven't been added to `PXSourceListDelegate` and `PXSourceListDataSource`.